 Renting a car in Italy – The pros and cons

-If you are visiting Italy for a longer time, then renting an RV and travel around Italy can be the best way of exploring the country.
-Hiring a car will cost you between 50-70 Euro a day depending on the vehicle and the RV start from 80-100 Euro a day. you can check out our guide to planning an RV Trip in Italy.
+Getting about by car in Italy can be daunting if you are unfamiliar with the country.
+High highway traffic congestion, non-attentive drivers, and many hazards will drain your energy.
+If you are visiting Italy for a longer time, renting an RV and travelling around Italy can be the best way to explore the country.
+Hiring a car will cost 50-70 euros a day, depending on the vehicle, and the RV starts from 80-100 euros a day.
+You can check out our guide to planning an RV trip to Italy.

 Tips for crossing roads in Italy